JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 <img src="../tutorial/images/point_grid_lattice_2.png"><br>
 *Triangle grid base point and lattice point.*

-By adjusting the base point and lattice vector values, you can create various types of grids with the density you want.
+By adjusting the base point spacing and lattice vector values, you can create various types of grids with the density you want.

 > [!WARNING]
 > When creating point grids, it is **very** easy to create a huge amount of points for a search space.

-Optionally a NavigationMesh can be used when the point grid is been queried.
-Then the points will be placed on the closest point on the NavigationMesh.
+Optionally a **NavigationMesh** can be used when the point grid is been queried.
+Then the points will be placed on the closest point to their grid position on the NavigationMesh.

 To set a visible **debug shape** for the point grid, you can create a Node2D (or derived node, such as Sprite2D) for the UtilityAIPointGrid2DSearchSpace and a Node3D (or derived node, such as MeshInstance) for the UtilityAIPointGrid3DSearchSpace.
-The node should be added as a **child node** for the search space.
+The node should be added as a **child node** for the search space and its name must be **DEBUG**.

 <img src="../tutorial/images/point_grids_2d_and_2d_debug_shapes.png"><br>